 Well, living in a world of Tupperware and tinfoil and refrigeration, we're all used to leftovers, aren't we?
 And in fact, my mom used to feed us leftovers.
 Only she never called it that.
-She called it enthusiasm because she put everything she had into it.
+She called it “enthusiasm” because she put everything she had into it.
 I feel a little bit like I'm giving you leftovers this morning.
-But let's turn to Luke Chapter 13.
+But let's turn to Luke chapter 13.
 With apologies for those of you who haven't been with us, we are trying to work our way through two verses.
-And this week number 5 on two verses.
-No wonder it takes us so longer, but the truth here is so important for us to understand.
-It's Luke 13 and the final two verses of this Chapter, verses 34 and 35.
+And this is week number five on two verses.
+No wonder it takes us so long, but the truth here is so important for us to understand.
+It's Luke 13 and the final two verses of this chapter, verses 34 and 35.

 They killed the prophets through the centuries.
 They stoned those who were sent to them with divine revelation.
-And now in a final act of stubborn willful rejection, rebellion, and unbelief, they have rejected their Messiah and not many months after this will cry for His execution.
+And now in a final act of stubborn, willful rejection, rebellion, and unbelief, they rejected their Messiah and not many months after this will cry for His execution.
 This then is a pronunciation of judgment that is still being meted out today in the year 2005.
 Israel, as a nation, as a people, are right now in this same condition.
 The condition is desolation.
 The condition is abandonment.
 They are like the Gentiles are described in Ephesians.
 They are without God in the world.
-They talk of God, they talk of the God of Israel, they go to the wailing wall and they pray to the God of the Old Testament, but God is not obligated to hear nor does God hear the prayer of those who reject His son.
+They talk of God, they talk of the God of Israel, they go to the Wailing Wall and they pray to the God of the Old Testament, but God is not obligated to hear nor does God hear the prayer of those who reject His Son.
 Israel is now desolate.
-God has abandoned them, still all these many years they have lived in such desolation.
+God has abandoned them.
+Still all these many years they have lived in such desolation.

 Sometime in the future, they will affirm that Jesus is, in fact, their Messiah.
 That raises the question then of Israel's future.
 And it is a very important question, not only for the sake of Israel is it important, but for our sake.
 You say how does that relate to me?
 It relates to you because you want to know whether God keeps His promises, don't you?
 I mean, you basically have rested your time in eternity on the fact that you trust the word of God.
 If God says that salvation comes in Jesus Christ, you have believed it.
 If He says that you repent and believe in the resurrection of Christ and confess Him as Lord, you'll be saved, you believe it.
 If you hear God say there is a heaven and a hell, you believe it.